NIVANorge/Mobius2/docs/mobius2docs/advanced_concepts.md

 sums up the amount of `water` that comes in along the `vert` connection.
 The sum includes fluxes coming in to location restrictions like `layer.water[vert.top]`

 There is no `out_flux` variable that is accessible for grids in the current implementation.
 There is one implementation exception: A flux going out from a location restriction like `layer.water[vert.top]` are subtracted from the `in_flux`.
 This is for implementation simplicity only, but can be a bit confusing, and may be changed at a later point.

+It should also be noted that if a flux is negative, it will still be added (hence causing a reduction) to the `in_flux` of its target even if it is declared as `@bidirectional`.

 ### Directed graph connections